ayazhankadessova/python-bit/README.md

 - [x] school list Show
 - https://en.wikipedia.org/wiki/List_of_secondary_schools_in_Hong_Kong
 - [x] login error show.
+- [ ] check caching of classrooms
+- [ ] why do we need id in useClassrooms
 - [ ] classrooms not updated!
 - [ ] tutrials: show where to press on tutorial (underline).
 - [ ] exercises not found. dark theme remove. next tutorial button.back not working.